guitargulley/castle-grimtol/Solution.md

 25: go s
 26: go w
 #### Enter battle with skeleton warrior
-1: use battleaxe or great sword for higher hit rates.
+1: use battleaxe or great sword for higher hit rates. -- hit enter to continue through dialog
-2: if your health is below 60 use healthpotion
+2: if your health is below 60 use healthpotion -- check health after battles or after item is used by typing health
-3: you can use any of the food items for an increase in health as well
+3: you can use any of the food items for an increase in health as well -- check health after battles or after item is used by typing health
 ### exit battle
 27: take steelkey
 28: go e